QUBIC VIII: Optical design and performance: Groundshield and forebaffle

-The whole instrument is moved using an altazimuthal mount on the top of a well-adapted container which serves as a laboratory (Fig.~\ref{fig_lab_FB_GS}).
+The whole instrument is moved using an altazimuth mount on the top of a well-adapted container which serves as a laboratory (figure~\ref{fig_lab_FB_GS}).
 It is surrounded by a GS in order to minimize the brightness contrast between the sky and the ground.
 Optical and mechanical constraints resulted in a GS with a conical shape and an aperture angle of $90^{\circ}$ ($45^{\circ}$ from the vertical), a base of 4~m in diameter, and a height of 1.5 m.
 The GS inner surface is reflective.
 Due to the large size, in terms of wavelength, of this scatterer, the following modelling results were obtained with a MultiGTD approach at 150~GHz only.
-The impact of the FB plus the GS on the central feedhorn beam pattern is shown in Fig.~\ref{figGS_beam}, assuming the instrument is pointing toward the zenith.
+The impact of the FB plus the GS on the central feedhorn beam pattern is shown in figure~\ref{figGS_beam}, assuming the instrument is pointing toward the zenith.
 After the drop at $\sim25^{\circ}$ that is caused by the FB, a second knee in the beam pattern is evident at $\sim80^{\circ}$, owing to the presence of the GS edge.
 The increase in the feedhorn beam pattern approaching $120^{\circ}$ is due to radiation leakage between the base and the lateral surface of the GS.
-The simple model in GRASP currently includes only the FB and GS and neglects other environment components.
-The far sidelobes in the beam patterns, therefore, have to be considered with caution.
+The simple model in \swname{GRASP} currently includes only the FB and GS and neglects other environment components.
+The far sidelobes in the beam patterns, therefore, have to be considered with caution, but at such a low level we don't expect this to be an issue.
+In the future, we plan to extend the full analysis by considering all the feedhorns and the final GS geometry.